madetech/blog/posts/vim_considered_harmful.md

 However, when I see someone approach a problem with their entire cognative ability dedicated to it with no distractions, I feel that same feeling that
 I used to feel when I saw people type fast or use a lot of shortcuts.

+Given a problem, the way you approach a spike to get a result as quickly as possible can save you a lot of time moving forward.

 ## What now?